 Capitalized terms used but not defined in this DPA have the meanings given in the Principal Agreement or in applicable Data Protection Laws.
 For the purposes of this DPA:

-• "Data Protection Laws" means the GDPR, the UK GDPR, the FADP, and any other applicable laws and regulations relating to the protection of Personal Data.
+• "Data Protection Laws" means the GDPR, the UK GDPR, the FADP, the Brazilian General Data Protection Law (Lei n.
+13.709/2018, the "LGPD"), and any other applicable laws and regulations relating to the protection of Personal Data.

-• "Personal Data", "Controller", "Processor", "Data Subject", "Processing", and "Personal Data Breach" have the meanings given to them in the GDPR.
+• "Personal Data", "Controller", "Processor", "Data Subject", "Processing", and "Personal Data Breach" have the meanings given to them in the GDPR and, where the LGPD applies, the equivalent meanings of dado pessoal, controlador, operador, titular, tratamento, and incidente de segurança under the LGPD.

 • "Customer Personal Data" means the Personal Data Processed by Pipeboard on behalf of the Customer in connection with the Service, as further described in Annex I.